-The Council gives you its assurance that you will not suffer any form of retribution or detriment.
-The Council will treat your concern seriously and act according to its Whistleblowing Policy.
+The council gives you its assurance that you will not suffer any form of retribution or detriment.
+We will treat your concern seriously and act according to its Whistleblowing Policy.

 - Investigation by management or the Monitoring Officer (or Deputy Monitoring Officer), Shared Internal Audit Service ("SIAS") or Shared Anti-Fraud Service ("SAFS");

 So if you have any concerns about a council contract, such as suspected fraud, modern slavery or other illegal activity, speak up.